All Episodes

 Bill Gates now says he wishes he wasn't so rich.

-Things only gonna be two years late.
+Things are only going to be two years late.

 But Bill, another thing to do.